 What does the Aquarium do to help stranded hatchlings?

 Each hatchling has its own unique personality and unique health concerns.
 With this in mind, we treat each hatchling separately.
-Our skilled staff are able to ensure that 75% of rescued hatchlings survive and are able to be released – as opposed to 0% if it had not been for the citizens that made the effort to rescue them.
+Our skilled staff are able to ensure that at least 75% of rescued hatchlings survive and are able to be released – as opposed to 0% if it had not been for the citizens that made the effort to rescue them.

 Why does the Two Oceans Aquarium keep turtles?